 Situated on the outskirts of Westerly, Rhode Island, Weekapaug Inn is located on the southern end of the Rhode Island coastline, just miles away from the Connecticut border.
-Take a drive in our BMW house car through charming towns and discover the area’s unique treasures, from small estate wineries and roadside farmers’ markets to museums and family-friendly destinations.
+Take a drive through charming towns and discover the area’s unique treasures, from small estate wineries and roadside farmers’ markets to museums and family-friendly destinations.
 The Inn also organizes tours to many points of interest: Sachuest Point, Block Island, Wickford Harbor, Hazard Rocks, Point Judith and Mystic.
 Trips meet up at the Inn and travel in our custom shuttles.

 Perched high on the bluffs of Watch Hill, Rhode Island, the Ocean House is an iconic New England seaside resort, and the first and only AAA Five Diamond and Forbes Five-Star hotel in the state.